 - Spanish for Transfer (AA-T)

 In order to log on to course websites, all students taking online courses must have access to a computer/mobile device with an Internet connection and a recommended Web browser.
-Information on specific requirements is located at www.sbcc.edu/distanceeducation.
+Information on specific requirements is located on the Distance Education website.
 Note: that Modern Languages courses may require that a student use a computer/mobile device with sound capabilities.
 We strongly encourage you to take the assessment to determine whether you are ready to take an online course.
-You can find this at www.sbcc.edu/distanceeducation/orientation_distance_ed.php.

 Support for Classes

 While taking online classes, students will be able to seek support from several sources.
-Technical assistance is available through Student Technical Support at (805) 965-0581 ext.
-2949 or email@example.com and at www.sbcc.edu/support/contact/.
-Accessibility assistance for disabled students is available through Disabled Student Programs/Services (DSPS) at www.sbcc.edu/dsps.
-Find additional student services embedded in Moodle and Canvas, the college’s authorized learning management systems.
+Technical assistance is available through Student Technical Support at (805) 897-3549 or firstname.lastname@example.org and by filling out the Tech Support Form.
+Accessibility assistance for disabled students is available through Disability Services and Programs for Students (DSPS).
+Find additional student services embedded in Canvas, the college’s authorized learning management systems.

-This site includes information on the advantages of distance learning, links to the locations of each semester’s online courses, lists the fully online programs and degrees, links directly to student technical support, provides frequently asked questions (FAQ), links directly to the campus portal, details steps to enrollment, includes comprehensive information on preparation for Distance Education, details technical requirements, provides information on how to start a course, lists important dates, includes information on library services for Distance Education students, details policies and procedures, provides up-to-date information on state authorization of Distance Education and more.
-Course schedules, technical requirements and registration information can be found at www.sbcc.edu/distanceeducation/index.php.
-For support: (805) 897-3549 or firstname.lastname@example.org.
+Visit the Distance Education website for information on the advantages of distance learning, links to the locations of each semester’s online courses, lists the fully online programs and degrees, links directly to student technical support, provides frequently asked questions (FAQ), links directly to the campus portal, details steps to enrollment, includes comprehensive information on preparation for Distance Education, details technical requirements, provides information on how to start a course, lists important dates, includes information on library services for Distance Education students, details policies and procedures, provides up-to-date information on state authorization of Distance Education and more.
+For support: (805) 897-3549 or email@example.com.

 State Authorization of Distance Education Outside of California